|

 until the solution is removed.
 Repeat the same process with the

-Sun Conure back into his cage.
-This will stop harmful bacteria that
+your Sun Conure back into his cage.
+This will stop harmful

 Your conure should be given a bath twice a week.
 A bath restores